 This article is focused on this last challenge, as SGs gave rise to large amount of opportunities in terms of data analytics initiatives: the large availability of data from the smart infrastructure allows many decision support initiatives, but also the implementation of predictive algorithms to improve the provided services \cite{ref:rossi2016anomaly}.
-Typical examples involve power load forecasting predicting the possible load curve that represents the electricity consumed by customers over time \citeM{SMS015:Khan2013b}, or Demand Response (DR) representing load balancing of energy supply and demand during peak hours \citeM{SMS023:Frincu2014}.
+Typical examples involve power load forecasting, predicting the possible load curve that represents the electricity consumed by customers over time \citeM{SMS015:Khan2013b}, or Demand Response (DR) representing load balancing of energy supply and demand during peak hours \citeM{SMS023:Frincu2014}.

 The goal of this paper is to provide an overview of data analysis in SGs with a focus on sub-areas, aspects of research, techniques, research methods, tool support, and replicability/reproducibility concerns.
-We aim at complementing previous survey research like the one from Alahakoon et al. \cite{ref:alahakoon2016futuresurvey}, with a more systematic review by aggregating fine-grained knowledge from published articles in different sub-domains of SG data analysis, with the following main contributions: \begin{itemize} \item a large Systematic Mapping Study (SMS) \cite{ref:petersen2008systematic,ref:barn2017conductingsms} on Smart Grids data analytics, including 267 papers.
+We have the following main contributions: \begin{itemize} \item a large Systematic Mapping Study (SMS) \cite{ref:petersen2008systematic,ref:barn2017conductingsms} on Smart Grids data analytics, including 359 papers.
 To our knowledge, this is the largest review in the SG data analysis domain in terms of included articles; \item a categorization of different SG data analysis sub-domains, with cross-cutting aspects such as techniques used, research methodologies, aspects investigated, replicability concerns with the availability of source code and datasets.
 While an SMS cannot ensure that all research is covered \cite{ref:budgen2006performing}, it provides a systematic sampling mechanism to look for research aspects holistically; \end{itemize}

 The article is structured as follows.
-In section II, we provide an overview of Smart Grids concepts: mainly architecture and components of the SG infrastructure.
-In section III, we define the goals, needs, process and research questions for the Systematic Mapping Study on data analysis in the SG context.
-In section IV, we present the results from the overall SMS process, divided into answers to the main research questions set.
+In section II, we provide an overview of Smart Grids concepts relevant for this article: mainly architecture and components that compose the SG infrastructure.
+In section III, we define the goals, needs, process and research questions for the SMS on data analysis in the SG context.
+In section IV, we present the results from the overall SMS process, divided into answers to the main research questions.
 In Section V, we discuss the main threats to validity of the current study.
 Section VI provides the final conclusions.